LSSTDESC/parallel_statistics/docs/index.rst

 This package collects tools which compute weighted statistics on parallel, incremental data, i.e. data being read by multiple processors, a chunk at a time, using MPI.

+The ParallelMeanVariance tool will be much faster if numba is installed.

 .. toctree::
    :maxdepth: 2